alphagov/gds-way/README.md

 ## Deploy

-Continuously deployed from master by the [multi-tenant Concourse](https://cd.gds-reliabilty.engineering) via the [internal-apps pipeline in the tech-ops repo](https://github.com/alphagov/tech-ops/blob/master/reliability-engineering/pipelines/internal-apps.yml).
+Continuously deployed from master by the [multi-tenant Concourse](https://cd.gds-reliabilty.engineering) using the [internal-apps pipeline in the tech-ops repo](https://github.com/alphagov/tech-ops/blob/master/reliability-engineering/pipelines/internal-apps.yml).

 ## Licence